-This letter sets out my decision concerning allegations you made against Public Schools that I agreed to review in my letter dated I apologize for the delay in issuing my decision.
+This letter sets out my decision concerning allegations made by (the Complainant) against Public Schools () that I agreed to review in a letter to dated I apologize for the delay in issuing my decision:

-Your allegations were the subject of an investigation conducted by the Maryland State Department of Education (MSDE).
-MSDE issued its final decision on .
-I agreed to review the portion of MSDB's decision that addressed refusal to compel non-agency employees to appear as witnesses in a due process hearing.
+The Complainant's allegations were the subject of an investigation conducted by the Maryland State Department of Education (MSDE).
+MSDE issued its final decision on

+.
+I agreed to review the portion of MSDE's decision that addressed refusal to compel non-agency employees to appear as witnesses in a due process hearing.

-In letters dated , I invited you and MSDE to submit within 30 days additional information or documentation regarding MSDE's decision in this matter.
-Both parties submitted additional information.
+In letters dated I invited the Complainant and MSDE to submit within 30 days additional information or documentation regarding MSDE's decision is this matter.
+Both the Complainant and MSDE submitted additional information.

-In your request for Secretarial review, you alleged that you were improperly denied the opportunity to confront, cross-examine, and compel the attendance of necessary witnesses at a due process hearing in violation .of Part B of the Individuals with Disabilities Education Act (Part B) and its implementing regulations.
-In response, MSDE concluded that: " is not required by any [S]tate or [F]ederal statute or regulation to compel the attendance of non employees at a due process hearing, has no authority to effectuate such a request.
+The Complainant alleges that was improperly denied the Opportunity to confront, cross-examine, and compel the attendance of necessary witnesses at a due process hearing in violation of Part B of the Individuals with Disabilities Education Act (Part B) and its implementing regulations.
+In response, MSDE concluded that: " is not required by any [S]tate or [F]ederal statute or regulation to compel the attendance of nonemployees at a due process hearing; has no authority to effectuate such a request."
 (See MSDE Letter of Findings,

-Part B establishes specific hearing rights' that must be available to the parties to a due process hearing, including the right to present evidence, confront, cross-examine, and compel the attendance of witnesses (see §615(d)(2) of IDEA; 34 CFR §§300.508(a)(2)).
-Generally, it is the responsibility of the impartial hearing officer to accord each party a meaningful opportunity to exercise these rights during the course of a Page 2 - hearing.
-Consequently, impartial hearing officers must be provided the necessary means to ensure that parties to a due process hearing can confront, cross-examine, and compel witnesses whose testimony is needed to resolve disputes concerning the identification, evaluation, or educational placement of a child with a .disability, or the provision of a free appropriate public education to the child.
+Part B establishes specific hearing rights that must be available to the parties to a due process hearing, including the right to present evidence, confront, cross-examine, and compel the attendance of witnesses (see §615(d)(2) of IDEA; 34 CFR §§300.508(a)(2)).
+Generally, it is the responsibility of the impartial hearing officer to accord each party a meaningful opportunity to exercise these rights during the course of a hearing.
+Consequently, impartial hearing officers must be provided the necessary means to ensure that parties to a due process hearing can confront, cross-examine, and compel witnesses Page 2 - Mr. Richard Steinke whose testimony is needed to resolve disputes concerning the identification, evaluation, or educational placement of a child with a disability, or the provision of a free appropriate public education to the child.
 (See 34 CFR §§300.506-300.508.)

-Impartial hearing officers who conduct Part B due process hearings are required to exercise their authority in accordance with Part B and applicable State law.
-At the time of the due process hearing that you initiated, Maryland special education rules provided that "procedures shall be adopted affording the parent (to a local level due process hearing) the opportunity to require the attendance and testimony of the public agency and witnesses who may have direct knowledge pertinent to the\subject to the inquiry."
-(See COMAR 13A.05.01.14(H)(3).)
-Because this rule was part of Maryland's approved Part B State plan in effect at the time of the hearing, was specifically authorized to follow procedures enabling you to compel the attendance of witnesses, including witnesses who are not representatives of the public agency and whose testimony may be pertinent to the dispute.
-(See State plan requirements at 34 CPR §§300.110 and 300.131.)
-Therefore, I have concluded that MSDE's 1995 decision that the right to compel nonemployees is not required to be available at due process hearings is inconsistent with Part B and Maryland's approved State plan.
+Impartial hearing .officers who conduct Part B due process hearings are required to exercise their authority in accordance with Part B and applicable State law.
+At the time of the hearing initiated by the Complainant, Maryland special education rules provided that "procedures shall be adopted affording the parent [to a local level due process hearing] the opportunity to require the attendance and testimony of the public agency and witnesses who may have direct knowledge pertinent to the subject to the inquiry."
+(See COMAR 13A.05.01.14(H)(3).
+Because this rule was part of Maryland's approved Part B State plan in effect at the time of the hearing, was specifically authorized to follow procedures enabling the Complainant to compel the attendance of witnesses, including witnesses who are not representatives of the public agency and whose testimony may be pertinent to the dispute.1 (See State plan requirements at 34 CPR §§300.110 and 300.131.)
+Therefore, I have concluded that MSDE's January 18, 1995 decision that the right to compel nonemployees is not required to be available at due process hearings is inconsistent with Part B and Maryland's approved State plan.2